HarbourMasters/Shipwright/README.md

-# Welcome to the Ship of Harkinian!
+# Welcome to the Ship of Harkinian - TAK Edition!

-A PC port of OoT allowing you to enjoy the game with modern controls, widescreen, high-resolution, gyroscopy and other great features!
+A Modification of the PC port of OoT
 Setup is simple, let's get started!

 The Ship does not include assets and as such requires a prior copy of the game to play.

 ## Quick Start

-1) Download The Ship of Harkinian from Discord.
+1) Download The Ship of Harkinian from Releases
 2) Requires an `oot debug` rom (not Master Quest).
 ```
 Build team: `zelda@srd022j`